MaastrichtU-IDS/MIRACLE/README.md

 ## Creating the Model

-1. Manually annotate a new dataset using the provided labels.
+1. Manually annotate samples using the provided labels to create a dataset for the training.

     Download a spacy model (en_core_web_sm, en_core_web_md, en_core_web_lg) to fine tune.